t7aziz/Unity-Games/README.md

 # Unity-Games
-Scripts for 2D and 3D games made with Untiy
+Scripts for 2D and 3D games made with Unity